Thank you for donating to The Outward Bound Trust!. Your first payment has been authorised and your subscription has been setup!

 If you need help, please call us on +44 (0) 1931 740 000.

-We continue to be inspired by their stories and hope you are too.
-Finding inspiration and perspective certainly is helping us build our resilience through these challenging times.
-If you want to share your story with us please get in touch.
+We hope you'll be as inspired by their stories as we are.
+Taking inspiration and perspective from their words has built our resilience and made us even more determined that Outward Bound must survive this challenging time.
+If you want to share your story please get in touch.

 MARYAM.
 OUTWARD BOUND ALUMNI